bkota0404/523FinalProject/README.md

 	b.
 Then upload the InceptionV3(2).ipynb notebook using the Upload tab.
 	c.
 Please confirm the Google drive access during the run of the notebook.
 	d.
 Run one code cell at a time and analyze results.
 	e.
 The drive link for the data set is provided as a comment.
+Some of the saved neural nets are also uploaded on the drive.
 	f.
 Comments are added for each code cell describing what each code cell does.